Particular/docs.particular.net/samples/prometheus-grafana/sample.md

 component: Metrics
 ---

 [Prometheus](https://prometheus.io) is a monitoring solution for storing time series data like metrics.
 [Grafana](https://grafana.com) allows to query and visualize the data stored in Prometheus (and other sources).
-This sample demonstrates how to capture NServiceBus metrics, storing these in Prometheus and visualizing this using Grafana.
+This sample demonstrates how to capture NServiceBus metrics, storing these in Prometheus and visualizing these metrics using Grafana.